Questions and answers on electricity meters (incl. smart meters)

 After Measurement Canada receives your Statement of Complaint (PDF, 87 KB)* and other relevant info, you and your supplier will receive a notice indicating the time, date and place of the test.
 When the investigation is completed, the inspector will send you a report of the findings.
 Depending on the location and type of meter, the total length of an investigation is typically between four and eight weeks.

-Issues have been reported with the use of Chrome and Mozilla Firefox.
-If you are using these browsers, the form can still be downloaded by saving it to your computer.
+* Issues have been reported with the use of Chrome, Mozilla Firefox and Microsoft Edge.
+If you are using these browsers, please save the form to your computer by: